Kexkey/vanitytorgen/README.md

-# Vanity Tor keys/onion addresses generator
+# Vanity Tor key/onion address generator

 ## Assumptions

 You know what you are doing.
-You know where to copy the output files.
-You know how to set up a Hidden Service.

-Notes: finding a vanity address can take a lot of time.
-The longer the wanted prefix is, the more time it will take until it finds a match.
+Note: finding a vanity address can take a lot of time.
+The longer the prefix is, the more time it will take to find a match.
 Expect to wait several thousands years for a 10+ character prefix.